NarsunOrg/UnityIntegrationNativeAndroidAndIOS/README.md

 ![Alt text](https://github.com/NarsunOrg/UnityIntegrationNativeAndroidAndIOS/blob/main/blob/ios_2.png).

 Time to export our Unity project as an iOS project.
 You don’t need to change any of the settings, just click Build.
-You will export the Unity project in a folder called UnityBuild.
+You will export the Unity project in a folder called UnityExportIOS.
 So now your folder structure should look like this

 ![Alt text](https://github.com/NarsunOrg/UnityIntegrationNativeAndroidAndIOS/blob/main/blob/ios_3.png).